General Information

 7. PARALEGAL/CLERKS

 Itemize hours, hourly rate, and activity.
-Paralegal and law clerk work is expected to reduce the time an attorney must spend.
+Paralegal and law clerk work is expected to reduce an attorney's time .
 Thus, if attorney time is over Guidelines for a specific activity, no paralegal or law clerk expense for that activity will be approved.
+Secretarial work, including typing and formatting briefs, is not compensable.

 $25 per hour